 SilverCloud courses are designed to help you improve and maintain your wellbeing by changing the way you think and feel about things.
 There are several free courses to pick from including positive body image, panic, covid-19, depression, anxiety, stress and many more.

 All you need is access to the internet and sound on a computer, tablet or mobile.
 The programme is flexible so you can use it anytime, anyplace, and anywhere.
 They feature videos, activities, quizzes, audio guides and your own online journal.
 Find out more on the SilverCloud website page.

 Expert advice and practical tips to help you look after your mental health and wellbeing.
 Visit the Every Mind Matters website.

 The Worcestershire Community Services Directory sets out all of the local information, advice, tools, guidance and local support available for people in Worcestershire.

 Talk Community is a website detailing the services, groups, community hubs, events, and information available to people in Herefordshire.

 Podcasts can be a really good way of relaxing the mind, listen to features, interviews and a number of people involved in mental health, including people have experience mental health difficulties, campaigners and mental health experts.
 To find out more visit the podcast resources page.

-Our Healthy Minds team are trained and experienced in supporting a wide range of more common mental health issues.
+The NHS Herefordshire and Worcestershire Talking Therapies team are trained and experienced in supporting a wide range of more common mental health issues.
 Mostly this involves ‘talking therapy’ approaches.
 Talking therapy could involve group discussion, or more traditional 1:1 sessions.
 We also provide online courses which the team can guide you through.
 To find out more about the service and self-refer visit the service webpage.